Railroad Street

 South Berkshire Community Health Coalition (SBCHC)

-South Berkshire Community Health Coalition consists of a wide range of organizations, schools, businesses, and individuals working to develop a strategic plan for a community-wide approach to reducing risk factors and enhancing protective factors that enhance mental health and reduce the high rates of alcohol and drug use among South County teens.
+South Berkshire Community Health Coalition consists of a wide range of organizations, schools, students, businesses, and individuals working to implement strategic strategies for a community-wide approach to reducing risk factors and enhancing protective factors that enhance mental health and reduce the high rates of alcohol and drug use among South County teens.

-Together our goal is to find ways for existing organizations to improve their capacities to reduce substance use; enlist a broader spectrum of the community to engage in that task; and improve coordination between youth-serving organizations, while engaging young people to help influence decision-making.
+Together our goal is to find ways for existing organizations to improve their capacities to reduce substance use and misuse; enlist a broader spectrum of the community to engage in that task; and improve coordination between youth-serving organizations, while engaging young people to help influence decision-making.

 You can view our “Talking to Teens” series here!